Uterine Cancer Symptoms: An Introduction

 Uterine cancer usually develops over time.
 The disease begins growing in the endometrium, and as the cancer cells continue to grow, they spread more deeply into the endometrium and to surrounding areas.
 When uterine cancer spreads (metastasizes) outside the uterus, cancer cells are often found in nearby lymph nodes, nerves, or blood vessels.
 If the cancer has reached these lymph nodes, cancer cells may have spread to other lymph nodes and other organs, such as the lungs, liver, and bones.
 It is important to understand the progression of uterine cancer in order to understand uterine cancer symptoms, staging, and treatment.

-menopause.
+Uterine cancer symptoms usually occur after menopause.
 However, symptoms may also occur around the same time that menopause begins.

-Common uterine cancer symptoms may include:
+Common symptoms of uterine cancer may include:

 - Unusual vaginal bleeding or discharge